foxe2/CAPP-Reporter/README.md

 mkdir CAPP-Reporter/build && cd CAPP-Reporter/build/
 ```

-Finally run qmake and make with the command below
+After that run qmake and make with the command below
 ```bash
 qmake ../GUI/CAPP_Reporter.pro && make
 ```

+Finally relocate the 'Database' to the location of the created __binary__.
 With that, you should have a functional CAPP_Reporter application!

 ##Usage
 This application takes no arguments.
 Just open it like you would any application.